Bluetooth: Host Controller Interface

-The Host Controller Interface provides a command interface for the controller and for the link manager, which allows access to the hardware status and control registers.
+The Host Controller Interface provides a command interface between the controller and the host.

-This interface provides an access layer for all Bluetooth devices.
-The HCI layer of the machine exchanges commands and data with the HCI firmware present in the Bluetooth device.
-One of the most important HCI tasks that must be performed is the automatic discovery of other Bluetooth devices that are within the coverage radiux.

 Logical Link Control and Adaptation Protocol

 The Logical Link Control and Adaptation Protocol (L2CAP) is used to multiplex multiple logical connections between two devices using different higher level protocols.

 Provides segmentation and reassembly of on-air packets.

 In Basic mode, L2CAP provides packets with a payload configurable up to 64 kB, with 672 bytes as the default MTU, and 48 bytes as the minimum mandatory supported MTU.

 In Retransmission and Flow Control modes, L2CAP can be configured either for isochronous data or reliable data per channel by performing retransmissions and CRC checks.

 Bluetooth Core Specification Addendum 1 adds two additional L2CAP modes to the core specification.
 These modes effectively deprecate original Retransmission and Flow Control modes: